saravenpi/wave/README.md

 # 🌊 Wave
 ## About
-Wave is a simple C http webserver library
+Wave is a simple C http webserver library.
+You can use it to create your backend in C. It supports serving static files.

 <img alt="Welcome to Wave" src="https://vhs.charm.sh/vhs-2P0MJr8iZUNzqeP4YVbpPK.gif" width="600" />